TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Code/Confval.rst

 If you use a confval menu together with nested confvals it will only list its child confvals.
-This is usefull if you have several groups of confvals on the same page and want to list them in separate menues:
+This is useful if you have several groups of confvals on the same page and want to list them in separate menues:

 ..  confval-menu::